Jack Pardee

-John Perry Pardee (April 19, 1936 – April 1, 2013) was an American football linebacker and the only head coach to helm a team in college football, the National Football League (NFL), the United States Football League (USFL), the World Football League (WFL), and the Canadian Football League (CFL).
+John Perry Pardee (April 19, 1936 – April 1, 2013) was an American professional football player and head coach.
+He played as a linebacker in the National Football League (NFL).
+As a coach, he is the only head coach to helm a team in college football, the NFL, the United States Football League (USFL), the World Football League (WFL), and the Canadian Football League (CFL).
 Pardee was inducted into the College Football Hall of Fame as a player in 1986.

 Playing career

 As a teenager, Pardee moved to Christoval, Texas, where he excelled as a member of the six-man football team.
-He was an All-America Fullback at Texas A&M University and a two-time All-Pro with the Los Angeles Rams (1963) and the Washington Redskins (1971).
-He was one of the few six-man players to ever make it to the NFL, and his knowledge of that wide-open game would serve him well as a coach.
+He was an All-America fullback at Texas A&M University and a two-time All-Pro with the Los Angeles Rams (1963) and the Washington Redskins (1971).
+He was one of the few six-man players to ever make it to the NFL, and his knowledge of that wide-open game served him well as a coach.

 Pardee was one of the famed Junction Boys, the 1954 Texas A&M preseason camp held in Junction, Texas, by football coach Paul "Bear" Bryant.
-He was part of the 35 left from the approximately 100 players who went to Junction.
-After completing college at Texas A&M, Pardee was selected with the 1st pick of the second round (14th overall) in the 1957 NFL Draft by the Los Angeles Rams as a linebacker.
+He was part of the 35 left from the roughly 100 players who went to Junction.
+After completing college at Texas A&M, Pardee was selected with the first pick of the second round (14th overall) in the 1957 NFL draft by the Los Angeles Rams as a linebacker.
 Pardee played for the Rams from 1957 to 1970, sitting out the 1965 season to treat a malignant melanoma in his left arm.
+Pardee was alerted to his own cancer after reading about Houston Astros pitcher Jim Umbricht, who died from an aggressive form of skin cancer.

-Pardee was traded from the Rams to the Redskins in a multi-player deal during the first round of the 1971 NFL Draft on January 28, 1971.
+Pardee was traded from the Rams to the Redskins in a multiplayer deal during the first round of the 1971 NFL draft on January 28, 1971.

-He ending his playing career after two seasons with the Redskins at the end of the 1972 NFL season.
+He ended his playing career after two seasons with the Redskins at the end of the 1972 NFL season.

 Coaching career

 WFL

-When the World Football League started in 1974, Pardee got his first head coaching job with the Washington Ambassadors.
-The team later relocated to Norfolk, Virginia as the Virginia Ambassadors before finally moving to their third and final home in Orlando as the Florida Blazers.
+When the World Football League started in 1974, Pardee got his first head-coaching job with the Washington Ambassadors.
+The team later relocated to Norfolk, Virginia, as the Virginia Ambassadors, before finally moving to their third and final home in Orlando as the Florida Blazers.
 The Blazers made it to the 1974 World Bowl and lost by one point to the Birmingham Americans.
 Pardee's regular-season coaching record in 1974 with the Blazers was 14–6, and 2–1 in the 1974 WFL Playoffs and World Bowl.
 This was all the more remarkable considering that the Blazers went unpaid for the last three months of the season.
 Some of the Blazers players relocated to San Antonio as the Wings for the 1975 season, and Pardee also moved on, signing on as head coach of the Chicago Bears for the 1975 season.